 The Integrative Medicine Service offers acupuncture, group exercise classes and personal training, nutrition and dietary supplement counseling, massage, and mind-body therapies.

 - Physician Consultations: 646-888-0845

-Physical side effects treated with acupuncture include pain, muscle tension, neuropathy, dry mouth, headache, musculoskeletal problems, fatigue, anxiety, depression, insomnia, stress, lack of appetite, nausea, diarrhea, constipation, weight gain and loss, swelling, hot flashes, and surgery-related arm and leg lymphedema.
+Physical side effects treated with acupuncture include pain, muscle tension, neuropathy, dry mouth, headache, musculoskeletal problems, fatigue, anxiety, depression, insomnia, stress, lack of appetite, nausea, diarrhea, constipation, and hot flashes.

 Enjoy the benefits of acupuncture at a lower cost by enrolling in a small group session.
 You will be among a maximum of six people treated by one of Integrative Medicine’s senior acupuncturists.
 One private session with one of Integrative Medicine’s acupuncturists is required prior to joining a Community session.

 Mind-body therapies are an essential component of integrative medicine.
 You may experience a variety of physical and emotional changes throughout your diagnosis and treatment, like insomnia, fatigue, shortness of breath, anxiety and stress.
 Mind-body therapies can help you cope with these conditions and support improved daily functioning and mood.